raphlcx/dotfiles/README.md

 On Terminal:

-  - Import "Pro 2" profile and set the profile as default.
+  - Install Xcode command-line tools.
   - Install Homebrew.
   - Clone dotfiles repository to `$HOME` using HTTPS protocol.
   - Navigate into the repository, run the `setup` script.
   - Update repository's remote to use SSH protocol.
   - Install system packages via Homebrew bundle.
   - Amend permission on GnuPG directory, `chmod 700 $HOME/.gnupg`.
+  - Import "Pro 2" Terminal profile and set the profile as default.

 On Mail settings: